 - Prepare for and explore techniques for managing a large ensemble recording session for recording score

 - Prepare a film mix “pre-dub,” submit audio stems to the final mix, and complete the final mix itself

 - Create a film clip with your own custom-created soundtrack, using the techniques presented throughout the course

 Lesson 1: Storytelling with Sound: The Anatomy of a Soundtrack

 - The Development of Sound in Cinema—A Brief History

 - Assignment 1: Spotting “Once Upon a Time in the West”

 Lesson 2: Actors Talking!
-Audio for Film History
+Introduction to the Technology